 Click here to view the complete photographic catalogue of my Victorian and vintage beer-pump handle collection.
 That page also gives an individual description of each handle, and considers the general characteristics that define both the vintage and the modern beer-pump handle.

 Worcester City Museum has a miniature model 4-motion beer engine made by William Stokoe c1900 as an apprentice piece, and is believed to be unique.
-The image, shown below, is reproduced from their website.
+The image, shown below, was reproduced from their website.

 ©Worcester City Museums